Code-4-Community/learning-resources/jumpstart-week-5/README.md

 myMock.do(5); // returns 5
 myMock.do(-1); // returns 5
 myMock.do(anyInt()); // you can't do this though, it only works in the "when" or "do..." methods
+// This is because you're actually calling the method (or the mocked version), so you need to pass in a real value

 when(myMock.other(any(Other.class)).thenReturn(5);
 myMock.other(myOther); // returns 5